Dragon8029/100-days-of-code/Attempt3.md

 May 9, 2018

 Figured out my mongodb error, turns out that it was a typo in my code...LETTER CASE MATTERS!!!
 Valuable lesson learned.
 Finished the YelpCamp: Comment Model lesson after finding my error.

+A3D16
+May 10, 2018

+Made my way through the YelpCamp: Creating Comments Pt1 and Pt2 on Web Developer Bootcamp from @Udemy Lots of debugging(frustration), but totaly worth it once it all starts to wokr correctly.